pwr-Solaar/Solaar/docs/usage.md

 When a receiver is selected in the main window, you can pair a new device by clicking on the “Pair new device” button.
-Then turn on the device and it should pair with the receiver if that is possible.
+Then turn on the device and it should pair with the receiver if that is possible and the device is not already paired with another active receiver.
 For multi-host devices first select the host position that you want.
 Some Lightspeed devices may pair by pressing a special pairing button.

 ![Solaar-main-window-receiver](Solaar-main-window-receiver.png)

-Some receivers can only pair with certain kinds of devices, other receivers pair a new device by replacing an existing paired device of the same kind, and even other receivers can only pair a limited number of times.
+When a device is selected you can unpair the device if your receiver supports unpairing.
+To unpair the device, just click on the “Unpair” button and confirm in the window that pops up.

 A receiver with the Unifying logo should be able to pair with any device with the Unifying logo.
-If there are no open pairing slots, however, you may not be able to pair a new device.
+If there are no open pairing slots, however, you will not be able to pair a new device.
 In this case to pair a new device you first need to unpair a device.

-When a device is selected you can unpair the device if your receiver supports unpairing.
-To unpair the device, just click on the “Unpair” button and confirm in the window that pops up.
+Other receivers can only pair with certain kinds of devices.
+Most of these receivers do not allow unpairing - instead pairing a new device replaces an existing paired device of the same kind.
+Some receivers can only pair a limited number of times.

 ### Viewing and changing device settings